DianaIfrosa/Snake-Game/README.md

 ## Introduction
 &ensp; This project consists of an extended snake game along with an intuitive menu designed to customize the playing session after user's preferences and, at the same time, to facilitate the user's experience.
 I have chosen to develop this game because I wanted to make the classic snake game more fun and interesting.
 With that in mind, I have created 2 more ways to play the game, one more difficult than the other, based on the classic game.
 &ensp; The whole project was a challenge, not only because I wanted to improve the existing snake game, but also since it was my first time developing something this big that combines hardware and software.

+## Used components
+A joystick, a MAX7219 Driver, a 130 ohms resistor for the matrix driver, a 8x8 LED matrix, a LCD display, a buzzer, a 100 ohms resistor for buzzer, a potentiometer, 2 yellow LEDs, 2 blue LEDs, 330 ohms resistors for the LEDs, a button, an electrolytic capacitor of 10 μF, a ceramic capacitor of 104 pF, wires per logic.

 ## Game description
 &ensp; The game itself is displayed on the 8x8 matrix and the game status (score, level -each food eaten increases the level with 1, regardless of the difficulty-, lives) can be seen on the LCD display.
 The main idea of the game is that the player has to eat as many foods as they can, in order to increase score.
 The game is focused on the score, and not on the time the player takes to play.
 The food is generated random at the beginning of the game and each time the snake eats one.
 Additionally, the food is distinguished from the snake and other obstacles by the fact that it is blinking.